Gabrielgca/Nonstationary_Transformers/README.md

 The DBSCAN implementation is located in `./exp/exp_main.py`.

-The rest of this README file presents the authors annotations and considerations.
+The remainder of this README contains the authors’ annotations and considerations.

 -----------